m-dayani/robo-platform-desktop/README.md

 # Robo Platform

-Control an Android-enabled robot with a remote desktop computer through a wireless connection.
+Control an Android-powered robot with a remote desktop computer through a wireless connection.

 This project has three components: